227903

 Typical Cost

-Some companies include inspection free with paid drain cleaning.
+Some companies include inspection at no extra charge when you pay for drain cleaning.

 How It Works

-• A flexible cable with a camera is inserted into the pipe
+• A flexible cable with a waterproof camera is inserted into the pipe

 • The technician watches live video on a monitor

-• The location of problems is identified precisely
+• The exact location and cause of the problem are identified

 What It Can Find